 FOR WOMEN | ONLINE THERAPY ACROSS CA

-AND MORE SERIOUSLY, YOU’VE HAD ONE, MAYBE TWO VISITS TO THE ER BECAUSE YOUR RACING HEART SCARED YOU—BUT THEY SENT YOU AWAY WITHOUT ANSWERS.
+AND MORE SERIOUSLY, MAYBE YOU’VE HAD A FEW VISITS TO THE ER BECAUSE YOUR RACING HEART SCARED YOU.

-Perimenopause is not only a physical transition.
-For many women, it can also surface deeper questions about identity, aging, grief, ambition and choice.
+Perimenopause isn’t just physical—it can also surface deeper questions about identity, aging, ambition, and choice.

 YOU’RE READY TO …